neuropoly/modular_optuna_ml/README.md

 Four files are needed to run an analysis

-* A tabular dataset, containing the metrics you want to run the analysis on
+* A tabular dataset (usually a `.tsv` file), containing the metrics you want to run the analysis on
   * Should contain at least 1 independent and 1 target metric; unsupervised analyses are currently not supported
 * A data configuration file; this defines where a dataset is and what pre-processing methods should be applied to its contents.
 An example, alongside the dataset it manages, can be found in `testing/iris_data/`